apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**New cataclysmic variable discovered by astronomers**
+**Major storm to hit California with flash flooding, strong winds, heavy snow**

-You can read more about it [here](https://phys.org/news/2024-03-cataclysmic-variable-astronomers.html).
+You can read more about it [here](https://abcnews.go.com/US/major-storm-hit-california-flash-flooding-strong-winds/story?id=108656225).

 ## Requirements
 - Python 3.8